jhonatanmacazana/vscode-boilerplates/README.md

 Currently supports:

-* c code
+- C code
+- JS React with parcel for quick development projects
-* react with parcel for fast development projects
+- TS React with parcel for quick development projects
-* server creation and provisioning with terraform and ansible
+- Server creation and provisioning with terraform and ansible
-* typescript express server with postgress support with typeorm
+- TS express server with postgress support with typeorm
-* typescript library application
+- TS library application
-* typescript nextjs application
+- TS nextjs application
-* typescript nextjs application with default SEO content
+- TS nextjs application with default SEO content